Abimbolaabbey/Credit_Strategy_Analyst/README.md

 ## Dataset Overview

-# Kindly note that the table nmae was changed to "Loan_Snapshot_Cleaned" for my Analysis.
+# Kindly note that the table name was changed to "Loan_Snapshot_Cleaned" for my Analysis.

 1. # Aggregation: